 - Alcohol service and on-premises consumption is limited to 6:00 a.m.-10:00 p.m., daily.

 - There is no capacity maximum but all Phase Two guidelines, including spacing requirements, must be adhered to.

-- All guests must be seated.
+- All patrons must be seated.
 Parties are limited to six (6) persons per table and tables must be at least six (6) feet apart.

-- Guests may be seated at bars.
+- Patrons may be seated at bars.
 Parties must be at least six (6) feet apart from one another.
 No standing at bars is allowed.

 - Communal tables may be used if parties are seated at least six (6) feet apart from one another and divisions are clearly marked.

-- Bartenders may not staff or utilize bars where guests are seated.
+- Bartenders may not staff or utilize bars where patrons are seated.

-- ABC licensees are required to implement a reservation system to mitigate concentrated crowding.
+- Establishments are required to implement a reservation system to mitigate concentrated crowding.
 Reservations may be done online, by phone, or in-person—or a combination of all three.

 - Contact information for at least one (1) person of each party should be collected to assist with contact tracing by DC Health as needed.

-- Activities that require patrons to be in close proximity to one another such as dancing and darts are prohibited.
+- Activities that require patrons to be in close proximity to one another are prohibited, including bowling, darts, pool, and games of skill.

 - Background and recorded music may be played at a conversational level.
 Live music and entertainment is prohibited.

 - Face Masks and Coverings